Tman-gif209/Poll-App-Authentication/README.md

 # Poll-App-Authentication
-A website that has polls for users to vote on after they hav created an account and  logged in
+A website ,made using django, that has polls for users to vote on after they hav created an account and  logged in